 Explore Whidbey Island For an Escape That Feels So Far Away

 With scenic forests, lakes and shoreline, Deception Pass State Park is North Whidbey’s most popular natural attraction.
 The Cranberry Lake area is a family favorite, with a sandy swimming beach and 230 campsites.
-Popular activities include boat rides from Deception Pass Tours and AdventureTerra tree-climbing (pictured above) from spring through fall.
-Goose Rock, the highest point on Whidbey Island, is assessible via a steep-but-short trail from the south end of the Deception Pass bridge.
+Popular activities include boat rides and tree-climbing from spring through fall.
+Goose Rock, the highest point on Whidbey Island, is accessible via a steep-but-short trail from the south end of the Deception Pass bridge.
 On clear days, you’ll get a bird’s-eye perspective of Cranberry Lake and Deception Island, with views to the San Juan Islands.

 –Written by Rob Bhatt, updated in September 2022

 –Top photo is Deception Pass Bridge.